johngohrw/mangarock-zen/README.md

 ## Chrome Webstore Description

-Goodbye intrusive pages and elements!
-This extension provides a distraction-free reading experience on MangaRock's web reader by removing intrusive pages in the middle of the chapter.
-Screen real-estate is also maximized by removing video pop-ups and ad banners located at the bottom of the reader, making full use of your screen height!
+This extension hides ad banner elements in MangaRock's web reader, including ads at the bottom of the page(that takes up precious screen space), interruptive full-page advertisements, and mini video ads appearing at the corner of the screen.

-Normal ad-blockers merely remove the ads, but they do not remove the intrusive pages and elements themselves.
+Normal adblockers only stop the ads from showing, but the intrusive banners and pages still remain.
+This extension removes the banners and pages completely as well.

-Despite that, this extension does not actually demonetize the site.
-The "removed" ad pages and banners are actually just relocated and hidden from view.
-They are still allowed to load in the background and does not kill the site's revenue at all.
+This does not demonetize the site.
+The ads will still load in the background (just hidden from view).

-To support MangaRock and still enjoy a distraction-free manga reading experience, I recommend that you add MangaRock to the whitelist of your adblock, and enable this extension.